limodesigner/CommunityScienceMuseum/README.md

 ## Some screen shots from the process of the style tile.
 Logo was designed by me, same goes for the background on widescreens.

 Screenshot of the style tile.
-Logo was designed by me, same goes for the background on widescreens:<br>
+Logo was designed by me, same goes for the background on widescreens.
+The logo spins 360 dgr on page loading:<br>
 <img src="images/styletile-screenshot.jpg">
 <br>
 <br>